holpit/EzAdoVSSolution/README.md

 4. Naming conventions must be followed.

 ##Things to know to shorten the learning curve.
-The SampleDB database contains three schema's in addition to the defaults.
-Each of these schema's map to a login, and ultimately a connection string in app.config or web.config.

 ###Schemas
-Schemas are a very important part of the design and the samples include the following.
+####Schemas are a very important part of the design and the samples include the following.
 1. ezAdo.
   * contains the procedure that queries system objects to return parameter definitions.
   * contains the procedure that queries the user defined tables.